Bharatpanwar4/JOBSURE-MernProject/plan.md

 > inserted error page by inserting img(not-found) from undraw and add a link to go back home

 ## Register page setup
--use initial state useing usestate
+* use initial state useing usestate.
--created name input form
+* created name input form
--created submit and handlesubmit function
+* created submit and handlesubmit function
+* created a FormRow component and export to Register.jsx so it can be used by email and password label as well